Language-Research-Technology/ya-ldaca-website/content/resources/user-guides/rems/owner-guide/index.md

 ### 5. Workflow

-The Resource Owner must create a workflow for their resource (i.e. the data license).
+The Resource Owner must create a workflow for their resource (i.e. the {{< glossary_link display="data license" id="data-license" >}}).
 In a workflow, the Owner must assign Handlers and connect the workflow to a form and license.

 <br>